latrop/sdss_downloader/README.md

     -s, --swarp
 If you turn -a parameter on, you will receive several fields for some objects (they will be stored in different files with _0, _1, _2, etc endings).
-You may want to concatenate all this pieces into one image by using Emmanuel Bertins SWarp program (http://www.astromatic.net/software/swarp).
+You may want to concatenate all this pieces into one image by using Emmanuel Bertins SWarp package (http://www.astromatic.net/software/swarp).
 With -s parameter turned on, the program will automatically concatenate fields using SWarp package when downloading of all fields is finished.
 SWarp package have to be installed on your system.